etleap/etleap-redshift-dev-days/README.md

 - Select all the tables.
 - Click 'Next'.
-- Leave the settings as they are
+- Select "Use existing schema" and select the "public" schema.
+Click Next.
-- Pick 'Amazon Redshift' as the destination.
+- Click "Edit Settings".
+Here you can change the pipelines names if you want to.
+Or leave them as they are and click "Next".
 - Leave all the options as their defaults in this step and click 'Next'.
 - Click 'Start ETLing'.